skienzmatishun/rippreport/content/p/hallucinations/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Local media operatives manufactured fake news stories using back-room leaks to manipulate public opinion and humiliate city leaders.
+Records expose how council members secretly shared confidential files to reward friendly journalists with bogus scoops.
+Will the public finally wake up to these media deceptions?
 ---
 I had major surgery June 20th and it took a full week of some serious pain medication to come back to earth.
 In fact it took 8 days to totally rid myself of wild dreams and hallucinations.